 - risk of a cancer diagnosis by 70%

 Those are long term considerations.
-But there are short term affects on our physical and mental wellbeing also.
+But there are short term effects on our physical and mental wellbeing also.
 Provisional clinical psychologist Victoria Tarratt states,

 “Suppressing your emotions, whether it’s anger, sadness, grief or frustration, can lead to physical stress… The effect is the same, even if the core emotion differs… We know that it can affect blood pressure, memory and self-esteem.”